stevekrouse/cycle/README.md

 ## Considerations

+  * connector to webscript or blockspring or
+  * see if we can get blocks not to carry children
+  * cannot get keydown on divs because no tab index set
   * play with ability to edit box model in magnifying glass
   * change cycle name!
   * compile to snabbdom instead of vuejs for better patching and instant rendering